Quick Ways to Create Search Engine Optimised Content

 How to pick a hardwood floor for your home

 This internal linking from one key 'pillar page' shows search engines that you are a specialist in that area, making them more likely to promote your website when someone searches for that specific term.

 Researching keywords becomes significantly easier when you know which content pillars you will be focusing on.
 The keywords for your pillar pages are likely to focus on the specific subject of that page.

 For your subpages picking your keywords can be a little more tricky.
 As these pages are more specialist, you will want to focus them on long-tail keywords.
 These keywords are much more specific than a typical keyword.
 They usually have much lower search volumes and as a result, are a lot less hotly contested.

 For example, the keyword 'hardwood flooring' will be significantly more difficult to rank for than 'sustainably sourced oak flooring'.

-You can find examples and ideas for longtail keywords by using tools like Google Keyword Planner, which gives you helping information on search volumes and competition.
+You can find examples and ideas for longtail keywords by using tools like Google Keyword Planner, which gives you helpful information on search volumes and competition.
 For more specific longtail ideas you can also use the Answer The Public tool, which effectively gives you a cluster of ideas based on your main keyword.